FAQ (COVID – 19)

 Funding and Finances

-Will research and conference grants, including planned (or cancelled) summer attendance at conferences and confirmed travel, still be supported by the Graduate School?
+Will conference grants still be supported by the Graduate School?

 Will summer funding as detailed in the offer of admission continue under the current circumstances?